Szybet/Yatchy/hardware/power-consumption/README.md

 Watchy:
 - Here it's just "hp core update" all the time, as Watchy v2 (or even v3) can't use the lp/ulp core to update the time

+# Conclusions
+I'm happy with it

 Now some images that explain the values in the docs

 # Yatchy
 Full sleep
 ![image](https://github.com/user-attachments/assets/ff78eaad-d287-4639-84dc-20dbe2035dbc)